 “Board staff members are busy working on the launch of Michigan's online gaming and sports betting and with limited agenda items the meeting was postponed,” said Mary Kay Bean, MGCB communications specialist.
 “It was postponed so we could make the best use of the four-member board’s time.”

 Michigan’s updated target launch is early 2021.
-There have been numerous projected timelines for online gaming in the state, including late November and late December.
+There have been numerous projected timelines for Michigan casino apps, including late November and late December.
 One of the main holdups in the process was the 15 required session days the rules had to be before the Joint Committee on Administrative Rules (JCAR).
 The MGCB submitted the proposed online casino gaming and mobile sports betting rules to the JCAR on Oct.
 8.

 On Oct.
 26, the MGCB submitted a waiver request to waive the mandatory 15 session days with the hope of being able to launch the online gaming platforms near the end of November.
 But the JCAR didn’t officially approve the MGCB’s waiver request until Dec.
 1, which puts Michigan’s new timeline of an online launch for early 2021.